Firgrep/portfolio/BUGLOG.md

 ## >> Minor
 - Hovering over the Chip in the Button in the BlogFilterSelection component won't display the usual hand but returns to a normal cursor.
+- Clicking on table-of-contents links within a project Readme file will crash the page, as marked does not currently generate the links.
+May need to add hash link router in order to make this work proberly.

 ## >> Better Solution Needed
 ### Flickering loads due to code-splitting